kevin-hinz/azure-devops-labs/labs/vstsextend/sonarcloud/readme.md

 1. [Optional] Enable the **Publish Quality Gate Result** step in your pipeline.

-   This step is added by default via the **.NET Desktop with SonarCloud** template, and is recommended to use SonarSource's Clean As You Code best practices.
+   This step is added by default via the **.NET Desktop with SonarCloud** template, and is recommended to use SonarSource's Clean as You Code best practices.
 Enabling this feature will delay the completion of the build until the processing on SonarCloud has finished.
 However, it can be removed if desired.

    ![Publish your Quality Gate](images/1/azure-classic-publish-quality-gate.png)